ABOUT

 The Human Trafficking Training Center was established to solve all those problems and to address the resulting shortcomings in law enforcement's response to human trafficking across the country (and certainly the world).

-HTTC's programs benefit from Dan's 27 years in law enforcement and his years of experience investigating human trafficking cases, Alison's 10 plus years in victim advocacy, client-centered research and multi-disciplinary team building, and the invaluable contributions of our team of survivor leaders.
+HTTC's programs benefit from Dan's 27 years in law enforcement and his years of experience investigating human trafficking cases, plus client-centered research and multi-disciplinary team building, and the invaluable contributions of our team of survivor leaders.
 Together, we provide the most comprehensive anti-human trafficking programs available so that your organization gets measurable results and improved performance.

 OUR TEAM